 Who doesn’t like to be snuggled when they sleep?

-And right now, one of the bestselling weighted blankets on Amazon (and the first one recommended by our panel of experts below) is 31% off in the queen size, 42% off in the twin size, and 29% off in kids sizes.
+And right now, one of the bestselling weighted blankets on Amazon (and the first one recommended by our panel of experts below) is $25 off in the queen-size (60 inches by 80 inches) and $15 off in the twin size (48 inches by 72 inches).

 What are weighted blankets?

 Filled with materials like glass beads or polly pellets, weighted blankets are simply blankets that weight anywhere from seven to 25 pounds.
 They are meant to help people relax.

 Weighted blanket benefits

 Adding one to your bed can offer a sense of calm to your nighttime routine.
 “Many people like the feeling of pressure against their body and do find this pressure to be quite relaxing,” said Lynelle Schneeberg, Psy.D., a sleep psychologist who is also a fellow of the American Academy of Sleep Medicine.
 She likens it to a hug or massage, and compares it to why we swaddle newborns.
 “Lying under a heavy blanket can, indeed, be very soothing,” she added.